Vincent-the-gamer/nemassler-lib/README.md

 Node.js library of nemassler, which to transform `.ncm` audio files to `.mp3`

-# Currently Supported
+# Currently Supported OS

 > [!IMPORTANT]
-> This module is using `.node` binary file, so it is only compatible with these following systems.
+> This module is Rust-based, it uses `.node` binary file, so it is only compatible with these following systems.

 Supported:
 - macOS(Apple Silicon)